-Not only were the workforce expected to work for 12 hours a day, but also for 7 days a week.
+Not only were the workforce expected to work for 12 hours a day, but also 7 days a week.

 You would expect quite a good living these days by working so many long hours.
-But in those days this amount of work would only help you get by.
-A pretty much basic living.
+But in those days this amount of work would only help you to get by.

-To top it all off people of all ages, including children as young as 5 or 6, would need to work in unsafe conditions.
+To top it all off people of all ages, including children as young as 5 or 6, would work in unsafe conditions.

-These events would often turn ugly as during the Haymarket Riot of 1886 several workers and Chicago policemen were killed.
+These events would often turn ugly.
+For example, during the Haymarket Riot of 1886 several workers and Chicago policemen were killed.

 When Was The first Labor Day?

-The first Labor Day took place back on September 5th 1882, a Tuesday.
-The labor movement started to gather momentum and it was the Central Labor Union who were responsible for this day.
+The first Labor Day took place back on Tuesday, September 5th, 1882.
+The labor movement started to gather momentum and it was the Central Labor Union who was responsible for this day.

-Other countries around the world had their own holidays for their workers and this union wanted to follow suit.
+Other countries around the world had their holidays for their workers and this union wanted to follow suit.

-A second Labor Day holiday occurred on September 5th 1883.
-And then in 1884 it was proposed that the day to pay tribute to the American worker would be on the first Monday of September.
+A second Labor Day holiday occurred on September 5th, 1883.
+And then in 1884, it was proposed that the day to pay tribute to the American worker would be on the first Monday of September.

 By 1885 this event became widespread all over America within many of its industrial centers.

 It would take another 9 years for this day to finally become a federal holiday in 1894.

 Labor Day Origins and Its Evolution!

-So that was how Labor Day began, a day where the hard work of America’s people, its’ backbone would be appreciated.
+So, that was how Labor Day began, a day where the hard work of America’s people, its’ backbone would be appreciated.

-Then after the parade there would be a festival held for the workers and also for their families as well.
+Then after the parade, there would be a festival held for the workers and also for their families as well.

 Speeches conducted by men and women from within the community also became popular.
 However, this is not seen so much these days.

 By 1909 the Sunday preceding Labor Day was adopted as Labor Sunday.
 This day would be dedicated to the educational and spiritual aspects of the labor movement.

-And so the focus of these days days shifted towards the individual and the family.
-They would thus be responsible for paying tribute to the workers of America in their own way.
+And so the focus of these days shifted towards the individual and the family.
+They would thus be responsible for paying tribute to the workers of America in their way.